 Mommies Toolkit has been updated to reflect most recent data, therapeutic interventions grounded in best practices, and relevant articles and resources.
 These updated modules have been designed to be more interactive, engaging, and to include various multimedia tools.

-This course provides background information on substance use, medication for Opioid Use Disorder, prescription monitoring programs, and harm reduction strategies.
-Co-occurring disorders, the role of trauma in Substance Use Disorders in women, characteristics of a trauma-informed approach to care, and the effects of substance use during pregnancy are also covered in this course.
+This module provides background information on substance use, Medication for Opioid Use Disorder, prescription monitoring programs, and harm reduction strategies.
+Co-occurring disorders, the role of trauma in Substance Use Disorders in women, characteristics of a trauma-informed approach to care, and the effects of substance use during pregnancy are also covered.

-This course covers information about Neonatal Abstinence Syndrome (NAS) and Newborn Opioid Withdrawal Syndrome (NOWS).
-It will describe symptoms and discuss the frequency at which NAS occurs and costs associated with the syndrome.
-This course will explain how NAS is assessed and managed.
-It will also discuss ways to eliminate barriers to healthy maternal-infant attachment.
+This module covers information about NAS and Newborn Opioid Withdrawal Syndrome (NOWS).
+It describes symptoms and discusses the frequency at which NAS occurs and costs associated with the syndrome.
+It explains how NAS is assessed and managed and also discusses ways to eliminate barriers to healthy maternal-infant attachment.

-This Integrated Treatment Course provides information on the types of treatments that can be helpful for women with Substance Use Disorders and/or co-occurring disorders, and for pregnant and parenting women who give birth to infants with Neonatal Abstinence Syndrome.
-Steps to integrated treatment planning and characteristics and benefits of integrated treatment programs are also covered in this course.
+This module provides information on the types of treatments that can be helpful for women with Substance Use Disorders, co-occurring disorders, and pregnant and parenting women who give birth to infants with NAS.
+It also addresses the steps to integrated treatment planning and the characteristics and benefits of integrated treatment programs.

 Continuing Education: 1.0 CE is provided for each Module